bartsmit/distcerts/README.md

 that have a non-standard SSH port also need an entry in /etc/ssh/ssh_config with Host FQDN and Port xxxxx lines to override the Host * entry.

+Set the script to be executable and configure the user's crontab to run it nightly.

 These perl modules are required:
 - Sys::Syslog
 - Net::SCP